 Mature Size: 2-3' high and 1.5' wide.

-several colors.
-Flowers are naturally wrinkled.
+colors.
+The flower tubes are naturally wrinkled.

 Bloom: Summer to mid-fall.

 Leaves: Green to silver-green, lance-shaped, with a licorice or root beer fragrance,

 Stems: Green to silver-green, herbaceous, growing from a woody base, square in cross-section,

 Wildlife: Attracts hummingbirds and butterflies.